hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Tested with WooCommerce 6.1.
 * Added support for hCaptcha in Elementor Popup.
 * Fixed WooCommerce login when hCaptcha for WP login is active.
+* Fixed issue with Safari version < 14.

 = 1.13.3 =
 * Tested with WodPress 5.9 and WooCommerce 6.0.